 For women who opt for breast augmentation surgery but want a more natural look and feel, they can choose the fat grafting method, where a woman’s own fat is used.
-Dr. Marosan has learned the highly-advanced and effective BRAVA + AFT procedure.
-The breasts are expanded with the BRAVA, an external expander with a soft gel base under a hard dome that’s worn like a bra.
-This expands the breast into the dome applying negative pressure to cause it to grow more tissue before fat grafting, where fat is taken from the patient’s own body through liposuction.
 With this method, there are no scars or incisions and the breasts look natural.
-A woman can expect about one cup size increase with this technique. the process can be repeated to further increase volume.
+A woman can expect about one cup size increase with this technique.
+The process can be repeated to further increase volume and define shape.
 This technique avoids future implant issues.

 Breast Augmentation Reviews